By Susan P. Joyce

 See Job-Hunt’s Guide to Using Craigslist to Find a Job for more details on effectively using craigslist for your job search.

 Traditional "Help Wanted" Classifieds – Online

 "Your mileage may vary" depending on the newspaper.
 Some do a very good job of posting local ads, and some outsource this part of their website to a big job board or a few smaller job boards.

 These days, many newspapers have put those Help Wanted ads on their websites.
 For the web, these are usually unique listings, specific to the location.
 It is worth checking out your local newspaper's website to see if they post their own classified job ads on their website.

 Local businesses like dentists’ or doctors’ offices, car dealers, and apartment complexes that have always advertised in the Help Wanted are still advertising there, but probably reaching a smaller audience.
 Often, those are the only places you will find those particular job postings online.

 Sometimes the ads are presented as un-searchable images, organized into the traditional classifieds categories – perfect duplicates of the printed paper.
 Sometimes the printed classifieds are converted into searchable text.

 Sadly, the number of those “classic” classifieds actually being published online seems to be declining.

-Many newspapers, including the largest, adapted to the new competition from large job sites by outsourcing the “Jobs” portion of their Website to those same employment super sites like CareerBuilder, HotJobs, and Monster.
-Essentially they provide a window into the existing database, quite disconnected from the “real” Help Wanted ads appearing in the printed editions of the paper.
-Initially, perhaps, the rationale was to retain the value of the printed ad, which was only available to those who purchased the printed edition of the newspaper.
+Many newspapers and other organizations outsource the “Jobs” portion of their website to employment super sites, often Indeed, CareerBuilder, or Monster.
+Essentially they provide a window into the existing database of jobs at a different site, quite disconnected from the “real” Help Wanted ads appearing in the printed editions of the paper.